haya51033/Capstone-Project/README.md

 Next Steps: Required Tasks

 Task 1: Project Setup
+Firstly: App is will be in the Java Programming Language
+Second:
-•	Configure libraries: Picasso, Retrofit, GSON,…etc.
+•	Configure libraries:
+1. Picasso: V 2.5.2
+2. Retrofit: V 2.3.0
+3. GSON: V 2.8.2 and converter-gson:V 2.0.2
 •	Build database and content providor.
 •	Call the Api.